Autoparallel/site/content/longform/holy_trinity/tensor.md

 Let's also take a look at this formally.
 A tensor product $V \otimes W$ of vector spaces $V$ and $W$ is a vector space that is the "freest" vector space that contains all the elements of $V$ and $W$.
 By freest, I mean that instead of just attaching one vector to another by extending an array, we are able to form higher dimensional arrays that contain all possible combinations of vectors from $V$ and $W$.
+A look at [algebra as computation](./algebra_as_computation.md) addresses what I mean by attaching vectors together in the "lowest rank" way (i.e., the direct sum/product).

 We write elements of the space $V\otimes W$ as $\boldsymbol{v}\otimes \boldsymbol{w}$.
 To see how we work with these elements and compare it to the direct sum or direct product.